ryan77627/rschanzorg-public/content/media_server.md

 ## Planning the Solution

 So, we had this server that had a total of 6TB of storage and 32GB of RAM.
 This was *more* than enough for our needs.
-Since we were also looking to overhaul our home network, we decided to do both at the same time.
+Since we were also looking to overhaul our home network, we decided to work on this as well.